Ahmet-Onder-Onlu/ML_Models/README.md

-# sparkMachineLearning
+# sparkMachineLearning House Price Prediction
 Project Summary: Data Preprocessing and Modeling
-Data Preparation and Cleaning:
+Data Preparation and Cleaning for House Price Prediction:

 Imputing Missing Values: Missing values in the total_bedrooms feature were handled using PySpark’s Imputer function.
 Feature Selection and Transformation: Relevant features were selected, and irrelevant or low-impact features were removed.
 This process is crucial for improving model accuracy.